snacktavish/TreeUpdatingComparison/TreeUpdating.md

 We will compare sequences assembled from short read data using a few different parameter choices, and assess accuracy of the consensus sequence, and of the phylogenetic inferences.

-Log into jetstream and cd into the directory for this example:
+Log into jetstream and cd into the directory for this example, and update the files using git:

     cd moledata/Mole2024/Neisseria_demo
+    git pull